 The COVID-19 vaccine is given as an injection into your upper arm.
 You may be asked to wait up to 15 minutes after receiving the vaccination so that you can receive urgent care in the very rare event of an allergic reaction.
 If you feel unwell for any reason after receiving the vaccine, you should let the staff know.

 The first dose of the COVID-19 vaccine will give you some protection from coronavirus.
-However, you need to have the two doses of the vaccine to give you the best protection.
+However, you need to have both doses of the vaccine to give you the best protection.
 The vaccine trials suggest that the second dose of the Pfizer/BioNTech vaccine should be given after a minimum of 21 days and the second dose of the Oxford/AstraZeneca vaccine should be given after a minimum of 28 days.

 Keep your record card safe and make sure you keep your next appointment to get your second dose.

 If you were on immunosuppressant medications (including steroids of 10mg or more per day) when you had your first two doses, you will be recommended to have a third dose for your primary course.

 The level of protection provided by the COVID-19 vaccines has been shown to wane over time.
 Therefore, to ensure continued protection against the virus, booster doses are being offered a minimum of three months after completing your primary course.
 This booster dose will help extend the protection you gained from your first doses and give you longer term protection.
 The booster will help to reduce the risk of you needing admission to hospital due to COVID-19 infection.